- This article refers to the city of Hamburg. For the island of Neuwerk that is part of the state of Hamburg but not the city see there

 Ich bin ein Hamburger

 [edit]A Hamburger (with a capital "H") is indeed a citizen of Hamburg, and all of them would proudly refer to themselves as such.
 If you find it funny, you won't find many people to share the joke with in the city.
-The modern beef patty sandwich you might have in mind is an American invention, even if there are many theories somehow linking its name to that of Hamburg, and has only come to Germany (and Hamburg) with the spread of American culture and fast-food chains.
+The modern beef patty sandwich you might have in mind is an American invention, even if there are many theories somehow linking its name to that of Hamburg, and has only come to Germany (and Hamburg) with the spread of American culture and fast-food chains (but there is also researches showing that the food Hamburger was invented in the German city Hamburg: the people who work in harbour use meats to make meat pies).
 Meanwhile, Hamburgers have been referring to themselves this way for centuries.
 The "burger" meanwhile is always pronounced in the American way, while the "Hamburger" referring to a person is always pronounced the German way with the food item sometimes pronounced the English way.

 Climate